canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/enable-the-livepatch-service/enable-the-livepatch-service.md

 ![IMAGE](./images/livepatch-portal.png)

 Select the **Ubuntu user** option and click **Get your Livepatch token**.
-You'll have to log in with your Ubuntu One account if you haven't done it already.
+You'll have to log in with your Ubuntu One account if you haven't done so already.

 The portal will return your Livepatch credentials: